-This checklist is designed to guide faculty and staff who are leading or organizing undergraduate group trips abroad and includes instructions on enrolling the trip in Northwestern’s international travel registry, which is required per university policy.
+This checklist is designed to guide faculty and staff who are leading or organizing group trips abroad and includes instructions on enrolling the trip in Northwestern’s international travel registry, which is required per university policy.
 Faculty and staff who travel internationally for Northwestern business can find additional guidance at Faculty / Staff Travel Policies.

-Contact the Office of Global Safety and Security (OGSS) during planning stages of your trip to inform them of your tentative travel plans.
+- Contact the Office of Global Safety and Security (OGSS) during planning stages of your trip to inform them of your tentative travel plans.
 Read the U.S. Department of State (DOS) Travel Advisory (TA) for your destination(s) and consider the potential risks associated with your trip as well as reasonable mitigation strategies.
 Contact the OGSS to talk through any concerns.

 - Northwestern employees are covered for the duration of the trip under the GeoBlue business traveler policy.
 Read about the plan limitations and complete the one-time registration to access information on doctors, clinics and hospitals in the trip destination.

 - All students are required to enroll in GeoBlue for Students for the duration of the trip.
 The cost is less than $13 per week.
 To enroll students, there are two options 1) The trip organizer can complete a GeoBlue roster with personal information on each student and enroll them using the GeoBlue website.
 In this scenario, the department or administrative unit pays for the insurance.
 Contact Beth Osterlund for assistance.
-2) Students can purchase their own insurance with a credit card using the Northwestern Student portal.
-The travel registry described below will walk them through the process.
+2) Students can purchase their own insurance with a credit card using the Northwestern Student GeoBlue portal.
+The travel registry will walk them through the process.
 Be sure to inform the student travelers of the GeoBlue enrollment option selected.

-- At least one week before your departure, submit an itinerary, including flight information and the address and phone number of all accommodations to OGSS and your sponsoring unit or department, and let them know you’ve registered the trip with OGSS.
+- At least one week before departure, submit an itinerary, including flight information and the address and phone number of all accommodations to your sponsoring unit or department, and let them know you’ve registered the trip with OGSS.